op07n/XiaomiADBFastbootTools/README.md

 **Why does the Uninstaller hang on some apps?**

-There are many factory apps Global MIUI doesn't let you uninstall but China MIUI does.
-If you try to uninstall an app like that, the tool will hang.
+There are some apps Global MIUI doesn't let you uninstall but Chinese MIUI does.
+If you try to uninstall an app like that, the tool might hang.
 If that happens, close the tools, disconnect your device, uninstall the app manually, then launch the tools again and reconnect your device to proceed.

 **How do I regain uninstalled system apps?**

 Simply reinstall them using the Reinstaller module when connected in ADB mode.
+In case the Reinstaller module is disabled because your device doesn't support it, you must perform a factory reset.

 **The app is called Xiaomi ADB/Fastboot Tools.
 Does that mean that it only works with Xiaomi devices?**

-ADB and Fastboot are universal interfaces on Android but some of the algorithms and methods used in the app are specific to Xiaomi devices, so yes.
+ADB and Fastboot are universal interfaces on Android but some of the algorithms and methods of the app are specific to Xiaomi devices, so mostly yes.

 **Does this replace MiFlash or MiUnlock?**

-No. Fastboot ROM flashing is available so MiFlash can mostly be substituted but implementing EDL flashing or MIUI unlocking would only make the program unnecessarily complex.
+No. Fastboot ROM flashing is available so MiFlash can mostly be replaced but implementing EDL flashing or bootloader unlocking on MIUI would only make the program unnecessarily complex.